Laravel Post Api 419 Sorry

 X-CSRF-TOKEN

-In add-on to checking for the CSRF token every bit a Mail parameter, the App\Http\Middleware\VerifyCsrfToken
+In add-on to checking for the CSRF token every bit a Mail parameter, the App\Http\Middleware\VerifyCsrfToken middleware volition besides check for the 10-CSRF-TOKEN request header.
+Yous could, for case, store the token in an HTML meta tag:

 < meta name = " csrf-token " content = " {{ csrf_token () }} " >